NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/EmptyDomainCFD.rst

 ..
 [Greenshields2022] Greenshields, C.J.
 (2022). https://doc.cfd.direct/openfoam/user-guide-v10/snappyhexmesh

 ..
 [Melaku2021] Melaku, A.F. and Bitsuamlak, G.T., 2021.
 A divergence-free inflow turbulence generator using spectral representation method for large-eddy simulation of ABL flows.
 Journal of Wind Engineering and Industrial Aerodynamics, 212, p.104580.

 ..
+[Lamberti2018] Lamberti, G., García-Sánchez, C., Sousa, J. and Gorlé, C., 2018.
+Optimizing turbulent inflow conditions for large-eddy simulations of the atmospheric boundary layer.
+Journal of Wind Engineering and Industrial Aerodynamics, 177, pp.32-44.

+..
+[Melaku2024] Melaku, A.F. and Bitsuamlak, G.T., 2024.
+Prospect of LES for predicting wind loads and responses of tall buildings: A validation study.
+Journal of Wind Engineering and Industrial Aerodynamics, 244, p.105613.

+..
 [Klein2003] Klein, M., Sadiki, A. and Janicka, J., 2003.
 A digital filter based generation of inflow data for spatially developing direct numerical or large eddy simulations.
 Journal of Computational Physics, 186(2), pp.652-665.